d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 I am not an advanced user of `rclone`.
 My main use of RcloneOSX is  synchronizing my GitHub catalog to Dropbox and Google.
 I have also implemented [encrypted](/Encrypted) backup in RsyncOSX by utilizing RcloneOSX.
 During this winter (2018/2019) the functions within RcloneOSX will be enhanced.
 But I need to learn more about rclone before enhancing RcloneOSX.

 To get an idea of how RcloneOSX is working please see the [intro](/Intro) to RsyncOSX.
 The operation and menus are mostly equal.
+The app is signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.

 See [releases](https://github.com/rsyncOSX/rcloneosx/releases) for download.